Title IX Information and Resources

 Toll-free 24-hour hotline (1.888.956.7273)

 Counselors are always available to provide support, information, education, and referrals.

 Toll-free 24-hour hotline (1.877.688.5077)

 24-hour hotline, information and referral, crisis intervention, advocacy and accompaniment.

 Warner University trains its Title IX Coordinator, Title IX Investigators and Title IX Hearing Panelists in accordance with the Department of Educations Final Rule on Title IX.
-The following resources are used to conduct this training.
+We currently use the Thompson Coburn LLP Title IX Training Series.

 Module 1 – An Introduction to Managing Title IX Sexual Harassment – All Coordinators, Investigators and Hearing Panelists PDF Slide Link

 Module 2 – Formal Complaints of Title IX Sexual Harassment – All Coordinators, Investigators and Hearing Panelists PDF Slide Link